bennet0496/nextcloud_attachments/README.md

 If either their, IMAP (login) username, email or mapped username matches an entry in the list, they won't be able to use the plugin (version <1.3 only matched the login usernames).

-The other 3 strategies involve using address books, which essentially allow retrieving the status from LDAP.
+The other 3 strategies (only available in version >=1.3) involve using address books, which essentially allow retrieving the status from LDAP.
 Which is useful because that has probably the information who can log in where anyway.
 Option one is to exclude any user listed with their uid or email in a given address book, allowing you to create a (hidden) address book that filters the users that should not be able to use the plugin
 ```php
 $config["nextcloud_attachment_exclude_users_in_addr_books"] = ["nocloud"];
 ```